CS-PCC/TA_Notes/README.md

 # TA Notes

-Teaching Assistant Notes: Help you success in the class
+Teaching Assistant Notes: help you succeed in the class

 ## Sections